madmike200590/evolog-thesis/tech-notes.md

 ## Random thoughts, notes on design

+- TODO at the time the action context for execution of a specific program is constructed, verify that the context knows an implementation for every action in the program (i.e. "linking step")!
 - TODO static check ensuring that action result variables do not occur in rule bodies (head only!)

 ### Evolog vs. Alpha